osmlab/osm-community-index/CONTRIBUTING.md

 1. So load the file in [geojson.io](http://geojson.io) and include the border areas again and perhaps reduce the point count further.
 It is probably better to have the feature a bit larger than missing an area.

 Each feature must have a unique `id` property, for example `usa_full`.

+You do not need to supply an `area` property.
+The `npm run build` script will calculate the `area` property automatically.

 ### Resources